inmation/WebStudio-docs/GettingStarted/README.md

 }
 ```

 Now the source value will be polled once every ten second.
-While this works, it is not ideal.
-If the source value changes once a second for example, we'll miss 90% of the updates.
+While this works, it is not ideal since there is no guarantee that the underlying value changes at the same rate as the refresh interval.

 A better approach is to change the dataSource type to `"subscribe"`.
 WebStudio will now be notified whenever the tag value we subscribed to changes.

 #### Function
-Another binding option is to use a `function` type `dataSource` to call an [advanced endpoint](https://inmation.com/docs/api/latest/webapi/advancedendpoints.html) which in turn executes Lua script in the back end.
+A third option is to use a `function` type `dataSource` to call an [advanced endpoint](https://inmation.com/docs/api/latest/webapi/advancedendpoints.html) which in turn executes Lua script in the back end.
 The ability to call custom code in the core provides a great deal of flexibility, opening the door to manipulating or even generating data as required.

 To see this in action, add a table widget to your compilation and select the "Data source function" template in the `Table` section.
 The JSON in the editor should looks something like this: